MLHale/nebraska-gencyber/teachers/firewall/README.md

 * Outbound connections are being allowed by default!!!
 Which means that unless you block a connection, it is allowed.
 This is not a secure setting.
 Once malware is installed on your machine (quite plausible with phishing), it can easily call out to a remote server and exfiltrate data.
 This poor [design choice](https://docs.microsoft.com/en-us/windows/access-protection/windows-firewall/create-an-outbound-port-rule) is perhaps motivated by a trade-off between usability and security.

-The defaults for Outbound connections go against the fundamental security principle of ```Default Deny``` and then ```Whitelisting``` allowed connections.
+The defaults for Outbound connections go against the fundamental security principle of ```Default Deny``` and ```Whitelisting``` allowed connections.
 Let's go ahead and make it right.

-> Be ready for many internet connected programs to not work after this change!
+> Be ready for many internet connected programs to stop working after this change!

 Click on Firewall Properties to view the defaults for all profiles

 > ![Windows firewall](./img/firewall-defaults.png)

-Let's change the default behavior for Outbound connection to ```Block```.
+Let's change the default behavior for Outbound connections to ```Block```.

 > ![Windows firewall](./img/block-outbound.png)

 Repeat the same for Private and Public profiles (tabs).
 Then hit ```Apply``` to save these settings.

-By default, all rules apply to all network interfaces for IPv4 and IPv6.
+By default, all rules apply to all network interfaces for both IPv4 and IPv6 protocols.
 The network interfaces protected by Windows Firewall can be changed clicking on the ```Customize``` button next to ```Protected network connections```

 > ![Windows firewall](./img/network-connections.png)